Everything You Need to Know About Email Marketing in 2020

 Email marketing automation already exists but is now all set to get better in 2020.
 When we are talking about automation in email marketing, we are referring to sending a specific email to a selected group of individuals or a group.

-However, with the latest AI implementation and more personalized data-driven campaigns taking over, the automation is all set to go to the next level.
+However, with the latest AI implementation and more personalized data-driven campaigns taking over, email collection and automation is all set to go to the next level.
 As an email marketer, you can now set your emails to go across a broader audience with increased and more focused individual personalization.

 The original part of email marketing automation will be coming from AI, big data, and deep learning.